elastic/kibana/packages/kbn-i18n/GUIDELINE.md

 ### Pluralization

 I18n engine supports proper plural forms.
-It uses the [ICU Message syntax](http://userguide.icu-project.org/formatparse/messages) to define a message that has a plural label and and works for all [CLDR languages](http://cldr.unicode.org/) which have pluralization rules defined.
+It uses the [ICU Message syntax](http://userguide.icu-project.org/formatparse/messages) to define a message that has a plural label and works for all [CLDR languages](http://cldr.unicode.org/) which have pluralization rules defined.
 The numeric input is mapped to a plural category, some subset of "zero", "one", "two", "few", "many", and "other" depending on the locale and the type of plural.

 For example:
 ```js
 “kbn.management.indexPattern.create.step.status.success.label.strongIndices“: "{indicesLength, plural, one {# index} other {# indices}}"
 ```

+In case when `indicesLength` has value 1, the result string will be "`1 index`".
+In case when `indicesLength` has value 2 and more, the result string - "`2 indices`".

 ## Best practices

 ### Naming conversation

-- Message id should start with namespace.
+- Message id should start with namespace (`kbn`, `common.ui` and etc.).

     For example: